 They Know Your Past

-Those that know you best, know your faults best too.
+Those who know you best, know your faults best, too.
 They’ve seen your ups and your downs.
 If you’re like most of us, you’ve had more downs, and they’ve been there to see them all.
 This makes them skeptics by nature.
 They ask themselves, “Does he really have it together now?”
-You be sure that until THEY are sure, they will not buy or even entertain the thought of it.
+You can be sure that until THEY are sure, they will not buy or even entertain the thought of it.
 Most likely, they’ve been your scapegoat before.
 They’ll be damned if it’s gonna be them again.

 Where you come from won’t matter to strangers.
-As a two time convicted felon who wrote a whole bunch of mortgages, I never had a client bring up what I did before mortgages.
+As a two-time convicted felon who wrote a whole bunch of mortgages, I never had a client bring up what I did before mortgages.
 Any time one of my friends would show up, they’d always want to know if I was legit and really a LO.
 It was annoying that they just assumed I was doing something wrong.
 Strangers only care about your ability to solve their problem.

 Their Ego Won’t Let Them